Skip to main content

 Important — read first.
 Medicare rebates do not apply to procedures at Dr Konrat's practice.
 This post explains how the Australian Taxation Office's early release of superannuation on compassionate grounds works in Australia, as public information.
 Dr Konrat's practice does not facilitate, qualify, sponsor, or coordinate any super early release application.
 Decisions about super early release are between the applicant, the ATO, and the applicant's super fund.
 The information here is informational only.

-The Australian Taxation Office administers a system that allows people to apply for early release of some of their superannuation on compassionate grounds — including for medical treatment that meets specific public criteria.
+The Australian Taxation Office administers a system that allows people to apply for early release of some of their superannuation on compassionate grounds, including for medical treatment that meets specific public criteria.
+Services Australia's guidance on who can access their superannuation early confirms compassionate grounds as one of the recognised eligibility categories, alongside severe financial hardship and terminal illness.
 The criteria are strict, the process is documented on the ATO website, and the decision sits entirely with the ATO.

 What the ATO Compassionate-Grounds Rules Actually Are